Rain, storm cross southern Thailand without major damage

-BANGKOK (AP) — Ferry services and airports have reopened in southern Thailand after a storm moved west into the Andaman Sea, leaving disruption and one confirmed death in its wake.
+BANGKOK (AP) — Ferry services and airports reopened Saturday in southern Thailand after a storm moved west into the Andaman Sea, causing disruption and one confirmed death in its wake.

 Tropical Storm Pabuk barreled across the Gulf of Thailand on Friday but spared world famous beach resorts major damage.